graipher/bluewalker/README.md

 If `-json` command line option is given, bluewalker will produce JSON encoded output.
 This applies to _ruuvi_, _observer_ and _collector_ mode.

+When JSON data is written to UNIX socket (`-unix <path>`) or to a file (`-output-file <path>`), the data is written without any identation as a string terminated by newline (`\n`).
+Thus, when parsing JSON data from UNIX socket or a file when newline is encountered you should have received a well -formed JSON structure (this applies also to JSON printed to stdout if `-` was given as a path to `-output-file`).

+If neither `-unix` of `-output-file` command line options were given, data is written to stdout indented.

 ### Writing JSON output to UNIX socket

 If `-unix <path>` command line option is given, the Bluewalker will try to connect to UNIX socket in given path and writes the JSON output to this socket.
 Note that even if `-json` command line option is not given, specifying UNIX socket path forces JSON output.

-The JSON data structures are specified below, when data is written to UNIX socket, the data is written without any identation as a string terminated by newline (`\n`) character.
-Thus, when parsing JSON data from UNIX socket, when newline is encountered you should have received a well -formed JSON structure.

-When data is written to stdout, the JSON structures are printed indented.

 ### JSON definitions